pamolloy/docs-spectre-importer/docs/usage/configure.md

 # Configure the import

-This page contains instructions on how to configure your Spectre / Salt Edge import.
+This page contains instructions on how to configure your Spectre import.

 When you start an import you'll be presented with a list of options.
 Some may be set already because you've used a configuration file.

-## Spectre / Salt Edge options
+## Spectre options

 ### Accounts